dwavesystems/dwave-ocean-sdk/docs/examples/map_coloring.rst

    have the same color.
 #.
 Add all the constraints into a single BQM.
 #.
 Sample the BQM.
 #.
-Plot a valid solution.
+Plot a feasible solution (a solution that meets all the constraints).

 Formulate the Problem
 =====================